-Business spending on Search Engine Optimization (SEO) and Digital Marketing, including Pay Per Click advertising, has increased exponentially.
-Smaller companies are feeling the pressure to include digital marketing in their stack in spite of the fact that it frequently consumes 100% of their available budget.
+Business spending on Search Engine Optimization (SEO) and digital marketing, including Pay Per Click advertising, has increased exponentially.
+Smaller companies are feeling the pressure to include digital marketing in their stack in spite of the fact that it frequently consumes 100 percent of their available budget.
 Is it worth it?

 Agency retainers and management fees are increasing, ad rates are increasing, SEO is not a “once and done” effort, so these channels can consume a lot of your budget – and time, if you are doing it yourself.
 However, many business owners are concerned about what will happen to their business if they do not use these methods, so most companies’ marketing budgets have become heavily focused on SEO, PPC, remarketing, and other digital marketing activity.
 But are they getting a good return on their investment?
 What is the truth about the traffic generated by digital marketing?
 As it turns out, the answer is “It depends.”